haradatm/nlp/entity/README.md

 <img src="results/image.png" />

 The training eims to minimizes the loss of the three models at the same time.
-(L = L_left + L_center + K_right) The “OUT” shown in the red frame are trained distributed representation of words and entities.
+(L = L_left + L_center + K_right)

+Then “OUT”s shown in the red frame are trained distributed representation of words and entities.